Fees and Costs

 Let's talk money.
 I cringe at the amounts some people pay for drunk driving defense.
 With the exception of those cases being fought at a trial, this kind of case should not cost as much as a new car.
 Yet anyone looking for the "low bidder" in terms of fees should remember that, whatever else, you'll never get what you don't pay for.
 Cut-rate fees don't buy top-notch legal services.
 In the history of the world, no one has ever hired a bargain lawyer and gotten first-rate legal representation.
 Just as you can pay too much, you can pay too little.

 A change in the Drunk Driving laws in 2007 allows Prosecutors to charge a person with a third offense felony for any third offense within the driver's lifetime.
 That means if a person had a prior offense 27 years ago, and other 17 years ago, a current charge the court can charge your third offense as a felony.
 The whole character of a Drunk Driving case is different if it's charged as a felony.
-My Fee in a 3rd Offense Felony starts at $8400.00.
-We begin with a retainer of 1/2 ($4200) down and 2 payments of $2100 prior to the conclusion of the case, which is typically the sentencing.
+My Fee in a 3rd Offense felony starts at $6900.00.
+We begin with a retainer of 1/2 ($3450) down and usually require 2 more payments of $1725.00 prior to the conclusion of the case (although other payment arrangements can be made), which is typically the sentencing.

 In all DUI cases, I charge the fees listed above, guaranteed in writing.
 It's that simple - and it should be.